michaelklishin/monger/README.md

 # Monger

 Monger is an idiomatic Clojure wrapper around MongoDB Java driver.
+It offers powerful expressive query DSL, strives to support every MongoDB 2.0+ feature and is well maintained.

 ## Project Goals